|

 You may ask yourself; what is the big deal about salted minnows?
 Why am I hearing more and more about fishing with salted minnows?
 I'll answer that question!

 First of all, in some Canadian provinces and many American states, it is illegal to use live bait on some lakes or you can't use minnows unless they were caught in the lake you are fishing.
 It's also illegal to transport live bait or bring live bait into a state, provincial or national park.
-It's to stop the spread of invasive and invading species such as the Round Goby.
+It's to stop the spread of invasive and invading species such as the Round Goby or the Rusty Crayfish.
 That's one reason to fish with salted minnows.

 The second reason is they work fantastic.
 Walleye, Northern Pike, Muskie, Smallmouth Bass, Largemouth Bass and Lake Trout and many other freshwater fish go crazy for salted minnows.
 The reason they go crazy is the salt!
 When a fish swims the muscles produce excess static electricity and there is a special chemical in the skin along the lateral line that discharges this static electricity is the form of ions.
 Predatory fish have sensors under their bottom jaw that detect these ions and salt mimics the ions.
 So when fish detect the salt, the dinner bell rings.